 Prenatal pelvic floor muscle training and protection for those continuing any high impact exercise whilst pregnant is also important in preventing a leaky bladder and pelvic floor symptoms.
 Our women’s health physiotherapists, Alex and Angie, are well-versed in all things pelvic floor and exercise and a visit to them is encouraged throughout your pregnancy.

 You’ll have to go “au naturel”

-All of the above can be considered reasonably safe during breastfeeding.
+All of the above however can be considered reasonably safe during breastfeeding.